 Kansas City Fed Supplier Information

-The Kansas City Fed believes diversity strengthens our organization and enriches our community.
+The Kansas City Fed procures goods and services to meet a wide range of needs throughout our organization.
 We encourage the participation of small and minority- and women-owned companies in our procurement process.
-In our effort to obtain competitive, high-quality goods and services, we utilize a variety of means to identify and maintain a diverse group of potential suppliers, with the goal of including these businesses in appropriate solicitation opportunities.
+To obtain competitive, high-quality goods and services, we utilize a variety of means to identify and maintain a diverse group of potential suppliers.
+Our goal is to include these businesses in appropriate solicitation opportunities.